 Brian Tracy – Eat That frog!

 An international bestseller, “Eat That Frog” is probably the best and most succinct book about time management.
 The basic premise of the book is that every morning, before checking your email and reading news, you should sit down and eat a “live frog” (do your hardest, most important task).
 After that, there’s nothing else to can stop you, and you’ll feel energized for the whole day.
 This simple advice is not easy to follow, but it seems to be the secret of nearly all highly successful people.
 This book also contains dozens of useful time management tips you can use to improve your productivity and overall performance.

 I’ve listened to this program many times over, and it always helped me to achieve my goals faster.
 In this audio program, Brian Tracy propounds rules and laws you can use to achieve anything you want in life.
 This book is especially worth the money because it serves as a manual for successful living, and you can use it many times to elevate your mood and remember what’s important in life.
 It’s based on years of research, and it will surely not disappoint you.

 Brian Tracy – Change your thinking, change your life

 The title of the book might sound simple, but its content can really change your life.
-The idea is that by controlling your thought-process, you can affect your life in a positive way.
+The idea is that by controlling your thought process, you can affect your life in a positive way.
 It took me some time to realize this idea and put it into action (basically, that “you become what you think about”).
 If you want to reach any type of goal, you need to think about it constantly, and when dark thoughts fill your mind, you need to be able to ward them off.
-This kind of mind control requires lots of self-discipline, but after a while it becomes a habit which is easy to maintain.
+This kind of mind control requires lots of self-discipline, but after a while, it becomes a habit that is easy to maintain.